CLIMATE CAPITAL

 Rukia Ahmed is alarmed by the significant shifts in weather patterns in northeastern Kenya, which jeopardize the livelihoods of farmers reliant on rain-fed agriculture.
 She advocates for a shift from fossil fuel-based energy systems to more sustainable options such as wind and solar power.

-: At just 21, Rukia Ahmed is a climate justice activist transforming northern Kenya’s environmental narrative.
-From her experiences with Wajir’s harsh climate to her education in Nairobi, she advocates for sustainability and community resilience.
-Through her Green North Eastern Initiative, Rukia leads tree-planting efforts and calls for accountability in climate action.
-Her commitment to renewable energy and support for vulnerable communities highlights the urgent need to address the disproportionate impacts of climate change.
-Join her mission to create a sustainable future for northern Kenya.
+: At just 21, Rukia Ahmed is a climate justice activist reshaping the environmental narrative in northern Kenya.
+Drawing from her experiences in Wajir and her education in Nairobi, she promotes sustainability and community resilience through her Green North Eastern Initiative.
+Rukia leads tree-planting efforts and advocates for accountability in climate action, emphasizing the urgent need to address the disproportionate impacts of climate change on vulnerable communities.
+Join her mission for a sustainable future in northern Kenya.

 By Barack Oduor